ArseniBarsegyan/TestDoc/README.md

 **Running tests**:
 To run UI tests first install app on device with configuration UITESTS.
 On iOS, replace device id with your simulator id at AppInitializer.cs

+## Authorization and http requests

+App use Http clients registration in DI pipeline with http handlers and retry policy setup (https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1).
+All http clients are registered in Startup.cs in AssigmentManagerMobile.Core.
+Project uses Azure AD (ADAL) for authorization.
+For ADAL app register AdalHttpClientFactory.
+For ADAL app implements AdalHttpClientFactory which provide it's own http client.

+**Primary message handler**

+Native message handler for every platform (DroidClientHandler on Android, NSUrlSessionHandler on iOS).

+**AuthenticatedHttpClientHandler**

+Used for retrieving access token from Azure AD.
+When no token available, this handler redirect user to Microsoft login page.
+After successful login token getting saved to local secure storage (more detailed info - https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki)

+**LoggingHttpClientHandler**

+Used for logging http request.
+Logs are sent to AppCenter analytics.

+**Policy**

+Http clients are using policy for http errors.
+On 400, 403, 408, 5XX http error code http client retry attempt 2 times (0.2, 0.5 sec time span).
+If error repeat, it'll be thrown.

 ## Workflow:
 **Using shared code**